 4. Replacing the Sink, Tub, or Shower

-Problem: Removing and replacing existing plumbing fixtures and tubs or shower bases or surrounds adds the cost of the replacement fixtures and may include demolition work and construction changes as well as new installation.
+Problem: Removing and replacing existing plumbing fixtures and tubs or shower bases or surrounds adds the cost of the replacement fixtures and may include demolition work and construction changes as well as a new installation.

 Solution: Ask yourself: Do they need to be replaced for functional or just aesthetic reasons?
 If they are ugly but operable, you may have options for dressing them up or renewing them rather than replacing.
 You can install a liner over your tub or shower.
 If you don't like the idea of a liner, you can always refinish your bathtub.

 Problem: Tearing out an old prefab shower base and surround and replacing it with a custom tiled base and walls is one of the most expensive bathroom improvements you can make.

 Solution: Consider a pre-formed, one-piece shower stall rather than a tiled shower.
 It will be considerably less expensive because you won't be hiring costly tile setters.
 Also, pre-formed shower stalls go up in hours, whereas tiled showers take several days.
 Alternatively, you might start with a prefab base and tile the walls yourself.
 Tile materials can be much cheaper than a one-piece stall; it's the labor that makes most tile expensive.

 6. Choosing a Pricey Toilet